cs01/termpair/README.md

 In this arrangement, you can build the TermPair web app yourself and host on your computer, or statically host on something like GitHub pages or Vercel.
 That way you can guarantee the server is not providing a malicious JavaScript web app.

-When you open it you then specify the Terminal ID, encryption key, and TermPair server host to connect to.
+When you open it, you specify the Terminal ID, encryption key, and TermPair server host to connect to.

 You can try it out or just see what it looks like with a GitHub page from this project, [https://cs01.github.io/termpair/connect/](https://cs01.github.io/termpair/connect/).